aptly-dev/www.aptly.info/content/doc/aptly/mirror/update.md

 Flags:

--   `-force=false`: force mirror update even if locked by another process
+-   `-force`: force mirror update even if locked by another process
 -   `-download-limit=0`: limit download speed (kbytes/sec)
--   `-ignore-checksums=false`: ignore checksum mismatches for downloaded items (package files, metadata)
+-   `-ignore-checksums`: ignore checksum mismatches for downloaded items (package files, metadata)
--   `-ignore-signatures=false`: disable verification of `Release` file signatures
+-   `-ignore-signatures`: disable verification of `Release` file signatures
 -   `-keyring=trustedkeys.gpg` gpg keyring to use when verifying Release file (could be specified multiple times)
 -   `-max-tries=1`: Max download tries till process fails with download error
--   `-skip-existing-packages=false`: do not check file existence for packages listed in the internal database of the mirror  {{< version "1.1.0" >}}
+-   `-skip-existing-packages`: do not check file existence for packages listed in the internal database of the mirror  {{< version "1.1.0" >}}

 While updating mirror, aptly would verify signature of `Release` file